JayFaasen/Manual_Telegram_nodeMCU/README.md

 <img width="250"  alt="Schermafbeelding 2025-10-08 140521" src="https://github.com/user-attachments/assets/d09f9a77-497c-40e9-8d1c-35ad5caee885" />

 After starting the chat witch BotFather, you get a big text that contains a lot of things the bot can do for you, for this manual you will only need to type or click on /newbot.
-After that name your bot, you can name it anything you'd like.
+After that name your bot, you can name it anything you'd like. when i was choosing a name for my bot, i walked into the problem of not picking a "unique name" when you name your bot, you should pick a name that is not in use.
 The chat should look something like this:

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/ff4a485f-4d67-46de-a0fa-d3845ef9acdc" />

 Make sure you copy the ID-token that got sended to you in the conformation message after you named your bot, you will need it later to controll your ledstrip remotely (so write it down or put it in a safe document).
 Dont share it with anyone that you dont want to have in controll of your bot, because the token gives controll so make sure you keep it save.

+when i was choosing a name for my bot, i walked into the problem of not picking a "unique name" when you name your bot, it should pick a name that is not in use.

 ### Step 1.2 ###